williamlamjy/mTracker/docs/UserGuide.md

 * `Sentiment` Sentiment of user towards the stock.
 * `Entry Price` Price at which to open an order for the forex pair.
 * `Exit Price` Price at which to close the order.
 * `Expiry` The date by which this trade setup should be executed.
-Dates only in the `YYYY MM DD` format is allowed.
+Dates only in the `YYYY-MM-DD` format is allowed.
 * `Remarks` Any additional optional remarks about the forex that the user would like to record.
    (Eg. trade deficits between countries, FOMC meeting dates, interest rates outlook in currency's home country, etc.)